simpolism/simpolism.github.io/_drafts/voyeurism.markdown

 ![hidden voyeur case](https://github.com/simpolism/simpolism.github.io/blob/master/assets/voyeurism_hidden.jpg)

-If the voyeur's presence is suggested to the target, but not confirmed, she might become _suspicious_, as in the second case, which further heightens the anxiety.
+Much voyeurism stops here.
 Ironically, the voyeur's safety in these situations relies on safeguarding _his own privacy_, exactly the thing he is stripping from his target.

+## The Exhibition Case

 Further possibilities emerge as the target gains more knowledge of the situation: